EIE2-IAC-Labs/Lab4-Reduced-RISC-V/Log.md

 1. `README.md`: symlink to either Lab-4.md or Log.md.
 2. `.gitignore`: standard file to ignore verilator obj_dir, .vcd, and other os files.
-3. `build.sh`: shell script that builds and runs the design, with easy debugging features.
+3. `doit.sh`: shell script that builds and runs the design, with easy debugging features.
+4. `doit.config`: configuration file for verilator arguments, such as suppressing warnings and others.